katel85/pands-project2021-/README.md

 - Automation is another area where it pays to learn Python.
 Python’s ability to write system scripts means you can create simple Python programs to automate mindless tasks that eat away at your productivity.
 The time you’ll save by knowing how to automate processes with Python is a huge selling point for learning the language.

-## Analysing Fisher's Iris Dataset Using Python
+## **Analysing Fisher's Iris Dataset Using Python:**

-**Applications used:**
+### **Applications used:**

 CMDER- CMDER is a free software package, portable console emulator specifically for Windows.
 CMDER is a great utility for developers and coders.
 It is used primarily for running scripts but has many more functions.
 I cloned my respiratory for the project from github through cmder and saved it onto my machine.

 VSCODE- Visual Studio Code is a freeware source-code editor made by Microsoft for Windows, Linux and macOS.
 All code for this project was written though this application.
 It is an amazing platform for someone beginning their programming/scripting journey as it is incredibly user friendly.

 GITHUB-GitHub is a cloud-based hosting service that lets you manage Git repositories.
 If you have open-source projects that use Git, then GitHub is designed to help you better manage them.
 This was used to store all the code that was written and the overall project.
-The beauty is that yu can access this cloud base service from any machine.
-Ref :https://guides.github.com/introduction/git-handbook/#:~:text=GitHub%20is%20a%20Git%20hosting,apps%20in%20the%20GitHub%20Marketplace.
+The beauty is that yu can access this cloud base service from any machine.[3]

-# Dataset Code and Analysis:
+# Iris Dataset Code and Analysis:

-**Libraries Used:**
+## Libraries Used:

 In order to analyse and visualize the Iris Dataset in VSCODE we  installed several libraries.
 A library is a collection of pre-combined codes that can be used iteratively to reduce the time required to code.
 They are particularly useful for accessing the pre-written frequently used codes, instead of writing them from scratch every single time.
 Similar to the physical libraries, these are a collection of reusable resources, which means every library has a root source.
-This is the foundation behind the numerous open-source libraries available in Python.
-Ref: https://www.mygreatlearning.com/blog/open-source-python-libraries/#Library
+This is the foundation behind the numerous open-source libraries available in Python.[4]

 **Matplotlib**-is a comprehensive library for creating static, animated, and interactive visualizations in Python"